warehouseman/semver_shell/README.md

-semver_bash is a bash parser for semantic versioning
+.semver_bash is a bash parser for semantic versioning
 ====================================================

 [Semantic Versioning](http://semver.org/) is a set of guidelines that help keep